moonstonks-pm/moonstonks-backend/README.md

 ## Abstract

 This project aims to model a share portfolio analysis tool.
-We referenced this tool for functionalitie: https://app.parqet.com/p/5f55425d139fc90007978e75
+We referenced this tool for functionalities: https://app.parqet.com/p/5f55425d139fc90007978e75
 ## Feature List

 [TODO]: # (For each feature implemented, add a row to the table!)